maxnd/mxMarkEdit/README.md

 The last eight opened files are available in the `File` menu.
 When they are opened, the cursor move to the last position it had during the last editing, and the width of the columns of the grid is restored.

 The `Edit - Find` menu item opens the standard Apple panel to find and replace text.
 See below for some useful shortcuts to use these functionalities.

-When using the `Replace all` button, the `\n` code replaces the `Line feed`, which in macOS or Linux is the paragraph break, the `\r` code replaces the `Enter` while the `\t` code replaces the tabs, both in the `Search text` field and in the `Replace with` field.
-In document written on Windows systems, the paragraph breaks are made by `Line feed` + `Enter`.
-Finally, when looking for the next recurrence of an emoji, it might be necessary to move the cursor after the previous finding to find the next one.

 The `Edit - Insert link to file` menu item allows to select one or more files and to insert their paths and names in the text within the Markdown markers and preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.
 It’s not possible to insert relative links due to macOS restrictions.